 Location: UConn John Dempsey Hospital

-He/she will be on call for stroke admissions and consults with a vascular attending one weekend (Saturday/Sunday) per month.
+They will be on call for stroke admissions and consults with a vascular attending one weekend (Saturday/Sunday) per month.

 The neurosonology rotation focuses on developing a proficiency in the use of ultrasound techniques for the evaluation of extracranial or intracranial large vessel cerebrovascular disease.
-During the one month neurosonology rotation, under the supervision of a vascular attending, the fellow will perform all the transcranial dopplers on patients with subarachnoid hemorrhage and ischemic stroke in the neurocritical care unit as well as on the techniques of insonation and the interpretation of the transcranial Doppler data.
+During the one month neurosonology rotation, under the supervision of a vascular attending, the fellow will perform transcranial doppler’s on patients with subarachnoid hemorrhage and ischemic stroke in the neurocritical care unit as well as on the techniques of insonation and the interpretation of the transcranial Doppler data.

 The fellow will spend time in the vascular lab for hands-on experience of carotid duplex scan under the guidance of a lead ultrasound technician.
-He/she will also sit with a vascular surgeon to interpret the findings on the carotid duplex studies.
+They will also sit with a vascular surgeon to interpret the findings on the carotid duplex studies.

 The fellow will acquire a fundamental understanding of various types of endovascular procedures used to treat acute ischemic stroke, cerebral aneurysm, or vascular malformations.

-Under the guidance of the multidisciplinary team on the inpatient neuro-rehabilitation unit at the Hospital for Special Care, the fellow will have one-on-one experience in the delivery of post-stroke rehabilitation, rounding daily on patients in the acute rehab unit.
+Under the guidance of the multidisciplinary team on the inpatient neuro-rehabilitation unit at the Hartford Hospital campus, the fellow will have one-on-one experience in the delivery of post-stroke rehabilitation, rounding daily on patients in the acute rehab unit.
 Participation in the outpatient stroke rehab clinic at Hartford Hospital one morning per week, the fellow is expected to gain fundamental understanding for assessing the need for continuity of PT/OT/speech/ cognitive therapy for those with mild to moderate strokes and the use of BOTOX® to treat spasticity.
 The fellow will gain a fundamental understanding of neuronal recovery after an ischemic stroke or intracranial hemorrhage and may have some hand-on experience in neuronal restorative therapy with either medical (e.g., dopaminergic drugs) or technological (e.g., robotics; focal transcranial magnetic stimulation) means.

 NEUROVASCULAR OUTPATIENT CLINICS

-Location: Hartford Hospital and UConn John Dempsey Hospital
+Location: Hartford Hospital/UConn John Dempsey Hospital